Skip to main content

 any selective disclosure choices, perform privacy-preserving

-transformations for unlinkability, and add a presentation-protected
+transformations for unlinkability, and add a Presentation Header that

-with verifying any additional ZKPs covering non-disclosed payloads.
+additional ZKPs covering non-disclosed payloads.

 While issue and confirm only occur when a JWP is initially created by